hamayun-cpu/twitter_clone/README.md

 # Twitter-clone

 > This project is junior version of twitter.
 Where a Signed In User can tweet and can edit and delete it.
-If the user is not SigneIn he can only view the tweets.
+If the user is not SignedIn he can only view the tweets.

 ## Built With